daos-stack/daos/docs/QSG/setup_suse.md

 	!!! note
 		These files should be protected from unauthorized access and preserved for future use.

-2. Copy the certificates to a common location on each node in order to move them to the final location:
+2. Copy the certificates to a common location on each node

 ```command
 pdsh -S -w $ALL_NODES -x $(hostname -s) scp -r $(hostname -s):/tmp/daosCA /tmp